 Second Graders Perform Oral Sex?!

-In college, I read a newspaper article where two second graders performed oral sex with each other in a supervised classroom.1 It’s unfortunate that the adults involved in the situation, the parents of both kids and the teacher, didn’t protect them.
-In my view, this is a case of sexual curiosity pushed too far.
+In college, I read a newspaper article where two-second graders performed oral sex with each other in a supervised classroom.1 It’s unfortunate that the adults involved in the situation, the parents of both kids and the teacher, didn’t protect them.
+In my view, this pushes the case of sexual curiosity too far.

 As an upcoming teacher, I don’t want to this happen.
 I don’t want to deal with a student who doesn’t know when to masturbate.
 I don’t want to deal with students who mimic sexual acts that they don’t understand.